tytydraco/yessleep/out/Im_stuck_on_a_mountain__sheltering_inside_the_bus_something_is_trying_to_get_me.md

 In a panic, I put out the fire and hoped that it wouldn't find me.
 The screaming also lasted a couple of minutes but it suddenly stopped.
 I did not move and just stood crouched down in fear.
 That's when I heard a knock on the bus's side.

-I got the same feeling in my gut when I enters the forest.
+I got the same feeling in my gut when I entered the forest.
 Then I heard my dad's voice.

 "Honey it's me Dad are you okay?"